How the Romans Project Works

 They are faithful, Godly men who are able to understand the cultural context of those they are in leadership over and give wise counsel to the DoM.

-NATIONAL Facilitators
+National Facilitators

 The National Facilitators are passionate about pastors in their home country receiving Biblical equipping.